 Triptika Studios is a collective of freelance filmmakers, artists, musicians and entrepreneurs with interest in psychedelics.
 We belong to the psychedelic movement, and we come together to create a unique and in-depth portrayal of the psychedelic renaissance.

+Anya is a Co-Director of the Psychedelic Society UK, leading on video production and campaigning for the decriminalisation of psychedelic plants and mushrooms.
+She is associated with the Psychedelic Society of the Netherlands and volunteers as a consultant for the Polish Psychedelic Society (Polskie Towarzystwo Psychodeliczne).
 Love of documentary films and music videos led Anya to study MA Documentary and Experimental Filmmaking.
 After completing her masters, she joined the End-Of-Life Care charity, Marie Curie, running their video department.
-She set off as a freelancer in 2016 and specialised in not-for-profit videos, music videos and documentaries.
+She set off as a freelancer in 2016 and specialized in not-for-profit videos, music videos and documentaries.
 In 2017 she founded Triptika Studios, which is a collective of independent filmmakers with interests in health, science, innovative solutions, mental health, drug advocacy, social and racial justice and environment-friendly lifestyles.
 Anya aims for Triptika Studios to work on projects oriented towards social change and improving human wellbeing.
-She is also a Co-Director of the Psychedelic Society UK, leading on video production and campaigning for the decriminalisation of psychedelic plants and mushrooms.

 Haya is an enthusiastic advocate of psychedelic literacy who intends to help catalyse the psychedelic movement globally.
 She holds a bachelor’s degree in psychology and wrote a senior thesis titled “Ask Your Doctor If Psychedelics Are Right For You: A Closer Look At The Clinical Uses Of Psychedelics.”
 Since obtaining her degree in psychology, she has branched out to work in different fields ranging from NGOs to film sets.
 She was formerly involved with community development at The Third Wave and is an active member of the French Psychedelic Society.
 In the future, Haya has plans to pursue a masters in clinical psychology to develop the skills needed in providing psychedelic-assisted psychotherapy.